 If you’re unable to deliver proof of ownership at the time of scrapping, the dealer will sometimes carry out the work but defer your payment until you supply the necessary paperwork.
 However, if you fail to supply proof of ownership, you won’t be paid for your car.
 There may also be a charge for the dealer running an HPI vehicle history check.

 Remember when you do receive payment to make sure it arrives via cheque or through a bank transfer.
 In England and Wales, being paid in cash for a scrapped vehicle is against the law.

 Inconvenience at extra cost

 While scrap dealers will still purchase your vehicle without its accompanying keys, it may cost you.
-For the inconvenience and additional work involved in dealing with a car without keys, the scrap dealer will take some money from your final payment.
+For the inconvenience and additional work involved in dealing with a car without keys, the scrap dealer may take some money from your final payment.

 The scrap yard collecting your vehicle may have extra work if your car doesn’t have its keys.
 Your vehicle's steering lock is likely to be the largest obstacle.
 If its wheels are not pointed straight, the vehicle can’t be winched directly onto a trailer.
 For smaller yards the only solution may be to raise the front wheels and tow the vehicle, but this is not ideal if the scrap yard is a great distance from your location.

 While larger yards will typically possess a vehicle with flatbed and crane that can lift your car into place, this will require planning.
 Heavy vehicles of this kind need adequate access and space to turn around with a hard, flat surface to park on.

 If your car is locked and without keys, the buyer may need to break into the vehicle.
 The handbrake needs to be released before towing or winching can take place and if the car is in gear it must be put in neutral.